-The Gardening Leave project is aimed at bringing ex-servicemen and women together and uses the garden to provide structure, routine and exercise – all embedded in military life and often sadly lacking in civilian life, which can lead to feelings of isolation and a sense of lack of control over one’s life.
+The Gardening Leave (GL) project is aimed at bringing ex-servicemen and women together and uses the garden to provide structure, routine and exercise – all embedded in military life and often sadly lacking in civilian life, which can lead to feelings of isolation and a sense of lack of control over one’s life.

 Horticultural Therapy is the use of plants by a trained professional as a medium through which certain clinically defined goals may be met.
-Using the ethos of horticultural therapy, veterans with mental health troubles who attend Gardening Leave projects will benefit by improving their social skills by engaging in conversation; their motivational skills such as punctuality and their personal skills such as appearance, health and fitness.

 Lauren has extensive experience conducting research projects and evaluations across the fields of mental health and learning disabilities in both the UK and in Canada.
 She holds a MSc in Mental Health Studies and a BSc in Psychology.